We are searching for

 • Toyota (2009-2010) - 9 million vehicles - The Toyota scandal was a big one when faulty gas pedals got stuck accelerating, causing a runaway vehicle situation and danger.
 At first, Toyota blamed all-weather floor mats but finally recalled the gas pedal assembly to fix all affected vehicles.

-• Ford (1996) - 7.9 million vehicles - In this recall, ignition switches were short-circuiting, causing fires in the steering column.
+• Ford (1996) - 7.9 million vehicles - In this vehicle recall, ignition switches were short-circuiting, causing fires in the steering column.
 Some of these fires started when the cars weren't even in use, in parking lots and people's garages.
-This recall affected Thunderbird convertibles, F-350 trucks, and many other models.
+This car recall affected Thunderbird convertibles, F-350 trucks, and many other models.

 • General Motors (1971) - 7 million vehicles - A faulty engine mount caused motors to lift and increase the throttle of the engine, jammed accelerators, and loss of power steering and brakes.